This information will help you if you are concerned about how COVID-19 may impact your work and finances.

 - What type of setting you work in.

 Speak to your employer early.
-Find out what they expect from you over the next few months and what they are doing to help protect their employees.
+Find out what they expect from you and what they are doing to help protect their employees.

 Employers should carry out a risk assessment and put steps in place to manage risk during the coronavirus pandemic.